ratnakar-asara/Fabric_SampleWebApp/new-readme.md

 * A solo orderer
 * 4 peers (2 peers per Org)

+#### Artifacts:
-Crypto material has been generated using cryptogen tool from fabric and mounted to all peers, orderer and CA org containers.
+* Crypto material (Org Certs) has been generated using cryptogen tool from fabric and mounted to all peers, orderer and CA org containers.
-An Orderer genesis block, channel configuration transaction has been pre generated using configtxgen tool and placed them under artifacts folder.
+* An Orderer genesis block, channel configuration transaction has been pre generated using configtxgen tool and placed them under artifacts folder.

 ### Running the sample program